-In fact, Des tells me that she interviews from the standpoint of the listener she envisions driving home in their car and she talked about driving under the influence of alcohol of drugs and how sometimes there are unrightful accusations of this, so there are lawyers specialized in this matters.
+In fact, Des tells me that she interviews from the standpoint of the listener she envisions driving home in their car and she talked about driving under the influence of alcohol of drugs and how sometimes there are unrightful accusations of this, so there are lawyers specialized in this matters like the Hannon Legal Group.
 And for those of you attending ScienceOnline2012 here in North Carolina next month, you’ll get to meet Schell and hear her lead a morning session on Friday 20 January with Julia Galef of Rationally Speaking on the pros and cons of science podcasting.

 Go to this page and you can listen presently or download and listen in the privacy of your own home, car, etc.